Using the Social Security Disability Calculator to Estimate Benefits

 Any income under $970 is permitted without triggering a TWP.

 The SSA offers a handful of different calculators to determine the benefits that different kinds of Social Security recipients would qualify to receive.
 The calculator best suited to disability applicants is the Quick Calculator (found here), which provides a ballpark estimate of your benefits by retirement age, given your current earnings.

 Most SSDI applicants can receive benefits as though they retired at the maximum retirement age; however, this calculation may be different for SSI applicants.
 This calculator is, therefore, most helpful for SSDI applicants.

 First, the Quick Calculator asks you to enter your date of birth.
 Let’s use the hypothetical birthdate of someone who is around 45 years old – January 1, 1973.
 This is a good example since that individual would be too young to retire but still in the prime working years of their life.

 Next, you’re prompted to enter your current income.
 Let’s leave the default setting of $40,000.
 (If you’re retired, simply enter a 0 in the field for current earnings.
 Then, move down to the following set of boxes and enter the last year you worked and your income for that year.)

-Lastly, you must enter your planned retirement date (month and year only).
+Lastly, the calculator asks you to enter your planned retirement date (month and year only).
 If you leave this blank, the calculator will give you multiple options, showing your payout for retirement at different ages.
-If you leave this blank, the calculator will also show your expected benefit for disability – which is what we’re looking for.
+It will also show your expected benefit for disability – which is what we are looking for.